M7OCM/890/README.md

 Chirp Next compatible only with appropriate python module loaded (see code files).
 This enables AM, FM, LSB and USB and scan lists to be saved plus proper 8.33kHz channels (no 8.33kHz step just yet).
 Note, the border color is hardcoded so won't change if fettled with in Chirp.

-Pre built binaries currently available from personal comps.
-Totally, (well, a lot) has been reworked using a light and dark contrast theme, choose blue, green, grey, orange or white/black.

-Experimental placement/use of FM broadcast frequency in status bar.
-Numerous cosmetic improvements.
+This project started as a personal project - I'm not a developer more a radio user, but have experience with ui design and development on small oled screens.
+The pre built binaries available can be shared and exploited!
+The source hopefully may inspire users to have a go and try something new.
+I decided to concentrate on light and dark contrast themes rather than continue with stock.
+All versions are updated with OEFW changes but not all are implemented (trying different ideas).
+You'll either like it or not 😂 such as the experimental placement of FM broadcast frequency in status bar.

 The firmware is community based and features excellent improvements to the menu; 1of11's AM Fix port mod (tweaked), scan resume, preset channels, scan lists to name a few.